Nobel Committee for Literature

-The meeting room for Swedish Academy members.

-Permanent Secretary Sara Danius announcing the 2016 Nobel laureate in Literature: Bob Dylan.

-Committee chair Anders Olsson explaining Annie Ernaux's qualities of being the 2022 Nobel laureate with Committee member Ellen Mattson and Permanent Secretary Mats Malm.
+Clockwise from top left: Committee chair Anders Olsson explaining Annie Ernaux's qualities of being the 2022 Nobel laureate with Committee member Ellen Mattson and Permanent Secretary Mats Malm; The external members Rebecka Kärde, Mikaela Blomqvist and Henrik Petersen at the 2019 Nobel Prize announcement; The meeting room for Swedish Academy members; and Permanent Secretary Peter Englund surrounded by the international media when announcing Mario Vargas Llosa as the 2010 Nobel laureate in Literature.

+Permanent Secretary Peter Englund announcing Herta Müller as the 2009 Nobel laureate in Literature (left) and Permanent Secretary Sara Danius announcing the 2016 Nobel laureate in Literature: Bob Dylan (right).

-The Nobel Committee for Literature is the Nobel Committee responsible for evaluating the nominations and presents its recommendations to the Swedish Academy, which then selects, through votation, the Nobel Prize in Literature.
+The Nobel Committee for Literature is the Nobel Committee responsible for evaluating the nominations and presents its recommendations to the Swedish Academy, which then selects, through a vote, the Nobel Prize in Literature.

 The committee members – usually five – are elected for three years among the Swedish Academy members, with the Permanent Secretary serving as an associate member.
 In assessing the qualifications of candidates, the committee invites the assistance of specially appointed expert advisers, which include translators, literary critics, and linguists.

 Committee duties and deliberations

 Every year in September, the Nobel Committee sends out nomination forms to hundreds of individuals and organizations qualified to nominate.
 Some uninvited nominations from other literary societies, academies, and individuals are also accepted.
 Such forms must be completed and submitted on or before January 31st, the Nobel Committee's deadline for submissions.

 From February to April, the Nobel Committee screens the nominations and presents a list for approval by the Swedish Academy.
 Immediately after the nominees are approved, the Committee evaluates and creates a list of 25 to 20 candidates for preliminary evaluation.
 After the deliberations, the Committee selects five priority candidates that they thoroughly assess specifically on their body of literary work and merits.
 From June to August, each Committee member prepares their respective findings and criticisms of the candidates.

 In September, the Academy members receive the Committee members' assessments of the finalists and discuss the literary merits of the different candidates' contributions.
 Within this month, the Committee again sends out nomination forms for the following year's deliberations.
 In October, days before the announcement, the Academy selects the Nobel laureate in Literature through votation.
 A candidate must receive more than half of the votes cast.
 It rarely happens that the Academy proposes another candidate aside from the Committee's finalists, which causes distress and conflicts among the members.